viktor-podzigun/charva-lanterna/c/src/README.win32.txt

     MinGW is installed in C:\MinGW

-    PDCurses is installed in C:\PDCurses
+    PDCurses is installed in C:\PDCurses2.8

     CHARVA is installed in C:\charva